magnusodman/CarND-Path-Planning-Project/README.md

 The code is structured into three parts.

 1. Path planner
-2. State machine
+2. State machine (Vehicle)
 3. Trajectory generator

 Path planner
 ------------

-The path planner looks 16 seconds into the future and creates a maze using the cars current position and velocity as starting point.
-Using the cars current speed
+The path planner looks 16 seconds into the future and creates a maze using the current position of the car and velocity as starting point to create a grid.

 ```
 ----------------